Skip to content

 Theme selectors

-Up until now the correct approach to styling custom components was to use the selectors exported from our theme package.
+Up until recently, the correct approach to styling custom components was to use the selectors exported from our theme package.

 jsx